 Information and support for parents

-While the school is closed due to coronavirus, the following links and downloads will allow your child to continue with their learning at home.
+The following links to websites will also allow your child to continue with their learning at home.
 Some websites may require personal passwords which have already been sent home with your child.
-If you go on Purple Mash, there will be new 2Dos – don’t forget to read the instructions carefully.
+There are also worksheets here that you can download – you don’t always need a printer, just write down any answers on paper instead.
 If you hand in work on Purple Mash, you’ll get a message from Miss Edwards!

-Get Moving and be active – PE with Joe Wicks daily at 9am Monday to Friday on YouTube – click here
+Get Moving and be active – click here

 Kids workout to do at home – click here

-Still looking for something else then why not go to parent zone and check out its 10 ways to entertain your child at home with links through to different sites from a safe, extensive list of Parent Zone-approved activities that you can enjoy with your kids.
-And better still, some of them will even keep them safely occupied while you try to get some work done.
-Parent Zone
+Go to parent zone and check out its 10 ways to entertain your child at home with links through to different sites from a safe, extensive list of Parent Zone-approved activities that you can enjoy – Parent Zone

 Advice for parents and carers to help keep children safe online: thinkuknow_primary_parents_helpsheet

-Resources for young people, parents and carers ato support young people’s mental health
+Please check out the links below to fantastic resources for young people, parents and carers to support young people’s mental health during periods of disruption:

 Use the child line website to take your mind of the difficult things and have some educational fun